Role of magnetic pressure forces in fluctuation dynamo saturation: Impact of local stretching, advection, compression, and dissipation on magnetic energy evolution

-While computing the PDFs of the compression, advection and dissipation terms are fairly straightforward, to compute the PDFs of the local stretching we first project the local magnetic field along the three eigenvectors of the rate of strain tensor ($\ee_{1}, \ee_{2}, \ee_{3}$) \citep{B95,SPS14b,Seta+20,SF21b}.
-Then local stretching is computed as, $\Sigma_{i=1,2,3}[\lambda_{i}\ted(\BB\cdot\ee_{i})^{2}]/\brms^{2}$, where ($\BB\cdot\ee_{i}$) denotes the component of the local magnetic field along the direction of the eigenvectors, and $\lambda_{i}$ are the eigenvalues corresponding to the eigenvectors $\ee_{i}$.
+While computing the PDFs of the compression, advection, and dissipation terms are fairly straightforward, to compute the PDFs of the local stretching we first project the local magnetic field along the three eigenvectors of the rate of strain tensor ($\ee_{1}, \ee_{2}, \ee_{3}$).
+The corresponding eigenvalues are denoted as $\lambda_{1} > \lambda_{2} > \lambda_{3}$, respectively \citep{B95,SPS14b,Seta+20,SF21b}.
+In the incompressible case, $\lambda_{1} + \lambda_{2} + \lambda_{3} = 0$ while in the supersonic case the sum of the three eigenvalues need not be zero.
+In general, $\ee_{1}$ and $\ee_{3}$ correspond to the directions of local stretching and compression while $\ee_{2}$ can be either, depending on sign of $\lambda_{2}$ \citep{Ash+87}.